 Club Registration & KZNA Registration Fees

 All Club Registration fees must be paid in full.
 Should you wish to organise a payment plan, please contact our Secretary: email@example.com.
 Your arrangements will be handled confidentially.
-No swimmer will be able to participate in the end of season Club Championship Gala in March 2019, nor be awarded any prize at the annual end of season AGM/Prizegiving in 2019, should registrations and/or accounts be outstanding.
+No swimmer will be able to participate in the end of season Club Championship Gala in March 2023, nor be awarded any prize at the annual end of season Prizegiving in 2023, should registrations and/or accounts be outstanding.

-KZNA Fees are payable alongside registration (see Club Registration Process & Fees) and proof of payment must accompany the completed KZNA Registration form.
+KZNA Fees are payable alongside registration (see Club Registration Process & Fees) and proof of payment must accompany the completed KZNA Registration form SSA Registration Form 2022-2023.
 Registration with KZNA will not be submitted without payment.

 At all KZNA galas, PSC swimmers and parents sit together and with the coach on duty.
 Swimmers report to the coach on duty ahead of warm up and are to be ready on time.
 During a gala, swimmers are expected to know when their swims are during the sessions and to report to the coach on duty before and after each race.